Seen (artist): Life

 During the very early 1980s he started producing work on canvas, shown by galleries and bought by museums and private collectors.
 He continued to paint New York City subway trains until 1989, long after increased pressure from the MTA had stopped many from doing so.
 He was included in the 1983 PBS documentary Style Wars.

 In the late 1980s he also undertook tattoo art, opening Tattoo Seen, a tattoo parlor which became one of the most successful studios in New York City.
 His more recent work includes three-dimensional sculpture, mixed media work with reclaimed or discarded materials (often found in the street), and a series of hand-painted MTA New York subway maps.
 He continues to exhibit worldwide and produce work with and alongside artists such as Banksy.

+In 2008, he collaborated with influential female graffiti artist, DJ Lady Tribe.
 In 2009, the Seen Gallery opened in Paris before becoming the Seen Studios, France.

 He has focused on painting comic book heroes.
 He has his own clothing line that prints t-shirts with his lettering and comic hero renderings.

+In 2013, Seen was featured in Style Wars 2, a documentary directed by artists Veli Silver and Amos Angeles.
+Created as a homage to the 1983 classic Style Wars, the film tracks the directors across Europe, the United States, and the Middle East as they investigate the modern street art scene and its commercialization.